British Columbia Provincial Nominee Program (BC PNP) - Base Category Business Plan Writing Details

 Immigrants wishing to establish a new business in British Columbia and apply for the British Columbia BC PNP – Base Category have to go through a 2 step process.

-First, they must submit an Expression Of Interest (EOI) to show their interest in immigrating into British Columbia.
-For that, they need to include a Business Concept with their application.
+First, they must register an Expression Of Interest (EOI) to show their interest in immigrating into British Columbia.
+For that, they need to include a Business Concept.
 This BC PNP Business Concept accounts for 40% of the first stage of the application and is thus immensely important.

 In order to increase the potential for success, the BC PNP business plan must adhere to a specific format and be written in a convincing, believable manner.
 Many businesses are submitted every year, but even a fantastic proposal could be denied as a result of a poor-quality business plan.